gretel/dynamo-autoscale/README.md

 }
 ```

-or disable the feature. *Warning*: You should avoid using wildcards for production use at all!
+_Warning_: You should avoid using wildcards for production use at all!
 Please refer to the IAM documentation on how to set fine-grained access limits.

 ### Minimal "getting started" configuration